 The Literary Texts in This Unit

-- “The White Umbrella” by Gish Jen: a short story about a young girl’s struggle to belong, and how a scary experience helps her come to terms with what truly matters in life
+• The White Umbrella” by Gish Jen: a short story about a young girl’s struggle to belong, and how a scary experience helps her come to terms with what truly matters in life

-- “The Stolen Party” by Liliana Heker: a short story about a young girl who finds out her invitation to a birthday party is not what it seems, and must grapple with socioeconomic differences and power dynamics present in her supposed friendship
+• The Stolen Party” by Liliana Heker: a short story about a young girl who finds out her invitation to a birthday party is not what it seems, and must grapple with socioeconomic differences and power dynamics present in her supposed friendship

 How Unit 1 Drives Student Success

-The Essential Question in this unit is “What does it mean to be an outsider?
-How does our need to belong affect our actions?”
+The Essential Question in this unit is “How do a community’s shared values create both belonging and rejection?”
 In this unit, students will analyze how different story elements interact to develop a theme, and how story elements like conflict, point of view, and setting influence character change.
 These are foundational skills for analyzing literary texts in 7th grade, which is why we chose to emphasize them in Unit 1.
 If students can master these important literary analysis skills, they will be set up for success for the rest of the year.

 This unit also includes incredible writing lessons that are grade-level appropriate but rigorous.
 Meanwhile, these lessons are effectively scaffolded for students so that they can meet the end of unit goals and outcomes.
 As a former teacher, I know how difficult it is to teach writing.
 CommonLit’s writing lessons are laid out in a way that sets teachers up for success.
 Each CommonLit 360 unit gives teachers all the steps they need to get students to meet end of unit goals that will accelerate their writing success.
 Through carefully scaffolded lessons, students will practice writing evidence-based paragraphs that include arguments, evidence, and explanations.